 - Adopt a mix of sampling methods for moderation, for example concurrent moderation

-- Undertake occasional audits of the quality of completion of the assessment proforma (specialist) and log (practitioners)
+- Undertake occasional audits of the quality of completion of assessment pro formas

 - Provide feedback to assessors (both specialist and practitioner).

-- Provide input to specialist assessor training and development sessions and develop and deliver practitioner assessor and verifier training sessions.
+- Provide input to specialist assessor development sessions and practitioner assessor and verifier development days.

-- Propose changes to assessment practice if necessary.
+- Propose change to assessment practice if necessary.

 - Draw attention to principles and policy issues concerning the maintenance of assessment standards and matters of interpretation.

-- Be accountable to the Registrar and, via the Lead Moderator, agree work priorities for the year ahead.
+- Report to the Registrar at least once each year and agree work priorities for the year ahead.

 - Attend Registration Panel meetings.

 Please refer to the full Role Description and Person Specification for fuller details.

 For an informal discussion about the post please telephone 0121 296 4370 and ask for David Kidney or email firstname.lastname@example.org